icarus-consulting/Yaapii.Http/readme.md

         ),
         new Get("https://example.com")
     );
-var status = new Status.Of(response) // implements INumber, see Yaapii.Http.AtomsTemp
+var status = new Status.Of(response) // implements INumber, see Yaapii.Atoms
 var contentType = new ContentType.Of(response) // implements IEnumerable<string>
 var server = new Header.Of("Server") // implements IEnumerable<string>
 var body = new Body.Of(response) // implements IInput, see Yaapii.Atoms